Skip to main content

 Project Union: East Coast proposed route

-Project Union: East Coast Proposed Route
+Project Union: East Coast Route Corridor

 The proposed pipeline runs from Teesside, through Yorkshire and the Humber, then south to the East Midlands, following a route that connects major industrial areas across the East Coast of England.